ever-co/handbook/compensation.md

 Notes:

-- Level 0 is for initial probation period (6 month) and paid Internship.
-Some employees who have already much of past work experience or can demonstrate extensive knowledge/skills will be hired into Leval A and skip Level 0.
+- Level 0 is for the initial probation period (6 months) and paid Internship.
+Some employees who have already much of past work experience or can demonstrate extensive knowledge/skills will be hired into Level A and skip Level 0.
-- We define Level A salary as the official Bulgarian minimum Salary * 2 (currently it’s 933 leva, Gross).
+- We define Level A salary as the official Bulgarian minimum Salary * 2 (currently, from Jan 2025, it’s 1077 BGN, Gross).
 That way if the official minimum salary gets reindexed, we also automatically raise everything yearly.
 - it’s the same idea as in Fibonacci numbers used above:
 200, 400 (200+200), 600 (200+400), 1000 (400+600), 1600 (600+1000), 2600 (1000+1600), 4200 (1600+2600), ...
 - salary raised according to LEVEL, not according to years!
 We measure years of work at the company, but only employee performance and skills define the level, not the number of work years in the company.
 So the "amount" of years given for demonstration purposes only!!!
 It’s possible some engineers progress faster than others and move levels faster (according to performance reviews we will do in the future) and some engineers may progress slower than others and stay at the same level for multiple years (or indefinitely).
 We later will describe formally each level's minimum requirements, but for now, it’s at the manager's discretion.
 Other companies are using positions for that like Junior, Senior, Senior II, Staff, Lead, etc. For now, we will just use single letter Levels and call everyone who works less than 6 months Junior.
 - new employees with pre-existed experience might be hired into any Level, not necessarily into level A.

-**IMPORTANT: While we do have salary stairs as a reference of our employees monthly compensation base, exact amount of salary legally bind to individual employment contracts.
+**IMPORTANT: While we do have salary stairs as a reference for our employees' monthly compensation base, the exact amount of salary is legally bind to individual employment contracts.
 Please use the amounts above for information purposes only, not as legal bind values.**

 ## Income-based Bonus for our selected Employees and selected Contractors.